Sculpture - Suvannamaccha

 Suvannamaccha is a daughter of Tosakanth appearing in the Thai and other Southeast Asian versions of Ramayana.
 She is a mermaid princess who tries to spoil Hanuman's plans to build a bridge to Lanka but falls in love with him instead.

-Trinidad enchanted and consecrated this sculpture using potent Water Serpent Dharma sorcery at the Dragon Mountain monastery in California under the full moon.
+Trinidad enchanted and consecrated this sculpture using potent Water Serpent Dharma sorcery in the Diablo Mountain Range in California under the full moon.
 Keep this sculpture on your altar, garden, pond, or near a window.

 Width: 3 inches